double-z/chef-metal-ssh/README.md

 `git clone https://github.com/double-z/chef-metal-ssh.git`

 in the root there is a Vagrantfile with 3 nodes, 1 master and 2 targets.

+FYI, nothing will get installed on your local machine in this process.

 Run:

-first run:

-`rake build`

-from the repo root to build the gem in the repo root `./pkg/` directory. then run:

 `vagrant up`

 which will bring up all 3 nodes.
-FYI, nothing will get installed on your local machine in this proces.

 So then ssh to the master:

 `vagrant ssh master`

 the repo test directory has a test cookbook and `run_zero` script. its located at `/vagrant/test`

-cd into it:
+cd into the test directory:

 `cd /vagrant/test`